 Targeting and Recruiting Students with Digital Advertising Campaigns

 We walk you through all the necessary steps to conceptualize, plan, and execute a digital advertising campaign to recruit students.

 Back in 2004 when Facebook was just launching, a show about crab fishermen working the unforgiving seas of the north Pacific ocean, called Deadliest Catch also launched.
 I loved it.
 Each week, I followed the fates of different boats and their crews as they competed to catch the most Alaskan king crabs through torrential conditions.

 While the mechanics of fishing for king crabs is simple — drag a big crab pot behind your boat — the successful captains used intuition, science, and complex equipment to predict where the packs of crab were moving and how to best intercept them.
 They knew how to make sure their pots came up full, not empty.

-Planning and executing a digital campaign to find, catch, and recruit college students across the wide sea of the internet requires the same sort of smarts, science, and data analysis.
+Planning and executing a digital ad campaign to find, catch, and recruit college students across the wide sea of the internet requires the same sort of smarts, science, and data analysis.
 It’s “easy” to boot up a campaign, but it’s not easy to fill up your lead forms.

-In this post, I’m going to teach you how to become better at “fishing” on digital platforms for one particular audience — we’re going to explore how to use digital advertising campaigns to recruit college students.
+In this post, I’m going to teach you how to become better at “fishing” on digital platforms for one particular audience — we’re going to explore how to recruit college students with digital advertising campaigns.